s6ruby/universum/README.md

 ## More Documentation / Articles / Contracts

-[Programming Crypto Blockchain Contracts Step-by-Step Book / Guide](https://github.com/s6ruby/programming-cryptocontracts) - Let's Start with Ponzi & Pyramid Schemes.
-Run Your Own Lotteries, Gambling Casinos and more on the Blockchain World Computer...
+[Programming Crypto Blockchain Contracts Step-by-Step Book / Guide](https://github.com/s6ruby/programming-cryptocontracts) - Let's start with ponzi & pyramid schemes.
+Run your own lotteries, gambling casinos and more on the blockchain world computer...

+[Safe Data Structures (Array, Hash, Struct)](https://github.com/s6ruby/safestruct) - Say goodbye to null / nil (and maybe) and the Billion-Dollar mistake.
+Say hello to zero and the Billon-Dollar fix.